Why tipping your yacht crew is important

 What about the other crew members?

+When tipping your crew you should include the hostess.
 As a hostess, Jane also works hard.
 Over the weeks before you sail, she has spent time creating a bespoke menu that suits your personal preferences and dietary requirements.
 On departure day, Jane has been to the supermarket and bought all the necessary food, drink and household items you will need on the trip.
 She has stowed these away and made sure that the yacht is ship shape and ready to go when you are.

 Each day, she is up at 6 am to get breakfast ready for when you arise.
 Then she clears away, washes dishes, and tidies the galley.
 She makes sure the toilets and communal areas are kept clean.